 To define the term ‘brand’ would leave even the most astute of brand strategists a bit tongue-tied.
 Most definitions in books and circulating on the internet, hover around a promise, a perception or a feeling.
-Some seem elementary while others border on inconceivably complicated.

 To fully appreciate what a brand has come to be, it is worth taking the time to understand where it all began.
 To spare you the dread of yet another boring history lesson, I’ll keep this short.